Young adults at Taman Negara, Pahang,

 Wild Pigs are generally to be found in groups of up to 20, though adult

 males are often solitary.
-Adults are dark grey to black, and juveniles
+Adult populations can vary from grey to

 tubers, young shoots and plantation crops.
 In mangroves they feed on